Paouky/paouky-docs/docs/about-grin/scalability.md

 </br>
 .

-At the time of this writing, there were 560m Bitcoin transactions (292GB).
+At the time of this writing, there were 560M Bitcoin transactions (292GB).
 Somebody who wants to verify the current state must replay each and every transcation.
 He will check millions of outputs to eventually produce the current set of 66m unspent outputs (3.75GB).

 Mimblewimble shrinks the transaction history such that a chain with Bitcoin's history would need 53GB of data to fully verify the current state, and 44GB to store unspent outputs.
-This difference is very exciting if one remembers that Mimblewimble employs Confidential Transactions, so that each output requires a large rangeproof.
-If the current Bitcoin chain had hidden amounts, it's size would have been on the order of several terrabyes.
+This difference becomes much more exciting if one remembers that Mimblewimble employs Confidential Transactions, so that each output requires a large rangeproof.
+If the current Bitcoin chain had hidden amounts, it's size would have been on the order of several terabyes.

 ---